shuvangkardas/blog/_posts/2021-05-09-AVR-Microcontroller-Tools-and-components-to-get-started.md

 ---
-title: AVR Microcontroller-Tools and components to get started
+title: AVR Microcontroller-Tools and Components to Get Started
 permalink:
 date: 2022-07-16
 excerpt: A beginner-friendly guide to essential software, hardware, and components for learning AVR microcontroller programming